 Use Google Calendar to schedule meetings by inviting anyone with an email address.
 You can set up meeting reminders, check for conflicts with other UALR users, and share your calendar with others.

-Google Calendar is one of the core services in Google Apps for Education.
+Google Calendar is one of the core services in G Suite for Education.

-Google Drive (also known as Google Docs) allows you to create and store files that can be accessed anywhere, and then share those files with others instead of attaching them to emails.
-You can also collaborate with other UALR users on the same document in real-time.
+Google Drive—along with associated productivity apps like Docs, Sheets, and Slides—allows you to create and store files that can be accessed anywhere, and then share those files with others instead of attaching them to emails.
+You can also collaborate with other users on the same document in real-time.

 Google Groups makes it easy for groups of people—such as project teams, departments, or classmates—to communicate and collaborate.
 You can send an email to everyone in a group with one address, invite a group to an event, or share documents with a group.

-Google Groups is one of the core services in Google Apps for Education.
+Google Groups is one of the core services in G Suite for Education.

 ImageNow is a document imaging system used to electronically store and retrieve images of documents.
 ImageNow is available in a client version that is necessary for inputting documents into the system, as well as a web version (known as WebNow) that can be used for viewing/read-only purposes.